tk-codes/DesignPatterns.NET/CreationalPatterns/Prototype/README.md

 ## Benefits

 * Hides the complexities of making new instances from the client.
-* Provides the optioni for the client to generate objects whose type is not known.
+* Provides the option for the client to generate objects whose type is not known.
 * In some circumstances, copying an object can be more efficient than creating a new object.

 ## Drawbacks

 * Making a copy of an object can sometimes be complicated and error-prone.

+Questions:
-1. Should clonable interface implemented?
+1. Should clonable interface be implemented?
-2. Why type of object (Super class or concrete class) should the clone method return?
+2. What return type (Super class or concrete class) should the clone method have?

 **Definition**
 ```cs